tomaszbk/escape_room/README.md

 # escape_room
 ### Summary:
-Transformed my bedroom into an escape room! combining electronics knowledge with programming, I designed and then put into action an experience made possible by the communication between the components and the Game Master's terminal
+Transformed my bedroom into an escape room!
+Combining electronics knowledge with programming, I designed and then put into action an experience made possible by the communication between the components and the Game Master's terminal

 ### Requirements: